flaymax/GANs_practice/README.md

 # GANs_practice

+Based on generative models course by Arip Asadulaev

 1. Vanilla GAN and CGAN implemented from scratch (pytorch)
 2. Conditional GAN
 3. WGAN implementation and some optimal transport notes